Grain Storage Temperature Monitoring

 Grain storage monitoring not only prevents waste but can also boost profit.
 AHDB reports that storing grain until November provides a €4.68/tonne premium, which can increase to €12.87/tonne by May.
 These incentives make high-quality storage practices essential.

-This blog post focuses on temperature monitoring—the most critical factor in maintaining grain quality and preventing loss.
-Temperature is the earliest and easily controllable factor in grain storages as compared to other factors.
+This blog post focuses on grain temperature monitoring, the most critical factor in maintaining grain quality and preventing loss.
+Grain temperature is the earliest and easily controllable factor in grain storages as compared to other factors.
 It serves not only as an indicator of current problems but also as a predictor of future issues.

-The role of temperature monitoring in mould and pest control
+The role of grain storage temperature in mould and pest growth

-How temperature affects mould and pest growth in grain storages
+How temperature affects germination, mould and pest population in grain storages

 Insects and mites are cold-blooded.
-Their metabolism, reproduction, and feeding rates accelerate in warm conditions and slow dramatically as temperatures fall—often becoming fatal below 10°C. Similarly, moulds flourish at moderate to warm temperatures (20–30°C), but cold slows their enzymatic processes and growth.
+Their metabolism, reproduction, and feeding rates accelerate in warm conditions and slow dramatically as temperatures fall often becoming fatal below 10°C. Similarly, moulds flourish at moderate to warm temperatures (25–30°C), but cold slows their enzymatic processes and growth.

 Condition Risk Level